robb-j/nova-yaml/DEVELOPMENT.md

 ## regular use

 For development, use the `Development` task to build and run the extension locally.
-**Build** will compile the TypeScript into JavaScript into the extension folder.
+**Build** will compile the TypeScript into JavaScript into the extension folder and install bundled dependencies.
-**Run** will do the build, install bundled dependencies and activate the extension in Nova.
+Use **Extensions → Activate Project as Extension** to run the extension.
-Nova will run the extension locally and restart when any file inside the `.novaextension` changes, i.e. by running the **Build** task.
+Nova will run the extension locally and restart when any file inside the `.novaextension` changes, i.e. by running the **Build** task again.

 > Make sure to disable the extension if a published version is already installed.